Thunder-Dragon-Productions/Re-Literature-Club-The-Doki-Doki-Virus/README.md

 <h3>Open roles</h3>
 <ul><li>Background Artists - If you love making classrooms, bedrooms, hallways, and/or houses in Blender and can make them scary.
 NOTE: I'll need some/a lot of BG artists with at least some not being afraid of drawing bloody/dark backgrounds/scenes.</li>
 <li>Character Artists - If anyone wants to improve my character drawings to be near or onpar with <a href="https://satchely.deviantart.com/">Satchely</a>'s artstyle once I do concept arts.
-NOTE: I will need A LOT of character artists with the amount of characters I have and some who aren't afraid of drawing heavily injured or deceased characters.</li>
+NOTE: I will need A LOT of character artists with the huge amount of characters I have and some who aren't afraid of drawing heavily injured or deceased characters.</li>
 <li>Experienced Coder(s) (I'm only a noob)
 <ul><li>RPG Coder (I plan on turning this visual novel into a turn-based RPG much later and I wonder if anyone would like to assist me in RPG Maker MV.
 Maybe making plugins.
 Well, most YEP Plugins got me covered.)</li>
 <li>RPG Level Designer(s) (May need help drawing tiles/assets for the RPG section.)</li>